Upcoming Events:

 Common Problems/Mistakes

-- Basic Hw/SW Troubleshooting -- SYMPTOM: Solenoids/Compressor just don't work.
+One PCM is able to handle a maximum of 4 double solenoids and/or up to 8 single solenoids. - Basic Hw/SW Troubleshooting -- SYMPTOM: Solenoids/Compressor just don't work.

-there are status LEDs on the Digital Sidecar for every Relay.
+LEDs on the PCM that will indicate if the code is working correctly.
 If none of these status LEDs are lighting, then your problem is

 - If you get all the way downstream, then begin to swap out parts one at a time, such as the solenoid with another one or a different type.